Burbinox/developer-bible/Other/Programming Principles/README.md

 ## KISS - Keep It Stupid, Simple <a name="kiss"></a>
 Code should be kept as simple and straightforward as possible

+## Monolith vs microservices <a name="monolith_vs_microservices"></a>
+Use monolith when:
+- you have real-time systems where time is critical
+- you need to transfer large amounts of data within the system (to avoid the overhead of network communication)

 ## Race condition in a REST API <a name="race_condition_in_a_rest_api"></a>
 To prevent race conditions in REST API you can do the following things: